osc-em/OSCEM_Schemas/scripts/README.md

 **Purpose**: Shared utility module for schema naming and descriptions.

-**Contains**:
-- `format_schema_name(schema_id)`: Converts schema ID to a display name using the 'name' from the schema YAML file.
-- `get_schema_description(schema_id)`: Gets description from the schema YAML file.

 **Used by**: Both `generate_artifacts_page.py` and `generate_index_pages.py`

-**Note**: When updating the 'name' or 'description' at the top of a schema's YAML file, these changes with be automatically picked up next time the scripts run.
+**Note**: When updating the 'name' or 'description' at the top of a schema's YAML file, these changes will be automatically picked up next time the scripts run.
-When adding a new schema file, make sure to include 'name' and 'description', and it will automatically indexed in the docs.
+When adding a new schema file, make sure to include 'id', 'name' and 'description', and it will be automatically indexed in the docs.

 ---